 To download the app now simply click on either button below:

 Nearly three years in the making, we're delighted to announce the launch ofWhere to Watch Birds in Scotland , the Club's free mobile app for Apple and Android devices.

 For the first time ever, you can now download an app to discover the best places to birdwatch around Scotland and the bird species likely to be found at these sites.
 Some will be well known locations, others may be less familiar.

-This unique app (no digital or up to date printed resource like this currently exists) will bring Scotland’s birds to a new generation of birdwatchers and will help members of the public, complete beginners and experts alike to discover the best places to see and enjoy birds around the country.
+This unique resource (no digital or up-to-date printed resource like this currently exists) will bring Scotland’s birds to a new generation of birdwatchers and appeal to beginners and seasoned birders, as well as general nature and wildlife watchers.

 - directions to the site by public transport or car

-- birds likely to be seen at that location on a seasonal basis
+- what birds to look out for on a seasonal basis

-- unusual species previously recorded at the site
+- rare/unusual species previously recorded at the site

 - how to submit bird sightings to the Local Bird Recorder and/or to BirdTrack